China–Madagascar relations: Development cooperation

-Since the establishment of diplomatic relations in 1972, China has assisted Madagascar in a number of economic and social projects, including the rehabilitation of the RN2 (Moramanga-Andranonampango), the construction of a Primary School for China-Africa Friendship, the construction of and technical support to the Sports and Cultural Palace, the International Conference Center at Ivato, and the Anosiala Hospital.
+Since the establishment of diplomatic relations in 1972, China has assisted Madagascar in a number of economic and social projects, including the construction of a Primary School for China-Africa Friendship, the construction of and technical support to the Sports and Cultural Palace, the International Conference Center at Ivato, and the Anosiala Hospital.
+In 1975, China agreed to provide Madagascar with aid for the development of the Moramanga-Andranonampango Highway.
+The highway was funded with an interest-free loan from China and was completed in 1985.

 In recent years, China has continued supporting the Chinese medical mission and technical experts to Madagascar, deepened human resources development cooperation, and carried out a series of infrastructure and social projects, such as the expressway between Ivato Airport and the Boulevard de l'Europe, the Tsarasaotra-Ivato expressway, the "Eggs Road", well-drilling, etc. The assistance and cooperation have contributed to the socio-economic recovery of Madagascar and brought tangible benefits to the Malagasy people.

 In early 2019, the newly inaugurated President Rajoelina inspected the 200 well-drilling project in the south, and attended the inauguration ceremonies of the extension and renovation project of the expressway linking Port Toamasina and the RN2 and the rehabilitation project of the RN5A in the north.

 From 2000 to 2011, there were approximately 19 Chinese official development finance projects identified in Madagascar through various media reports.
 These projects range from developing a new 40.5 MW hydroelectric plant in the Betsiboka River basin with a loan from the Chinese Export Import Bank, to the construction of an international conference center in Antananarivo.

+Political relations

+Madagascar follows the one China principle.
+It recognizes the People's Republic of China as the sole government of China and Taiwan as an integral part of China's territory, and supports all efforts by the PRC to "achieve national reunification".
+It also considers Hong Kong, Xinjiang and Tibet to be China's internal affairs.